tier2tickets/Knowledge-Base/content/general/bestpractices.md

 ### Make Tier2Tickets your end users' "single pane of glass".

 If you use a ticketing portal link on end user desktops, consider removing it.
 You can specify your portal link and logo to show up on the first GUI page of the Tier2Tickets software itself and you'll find this is a much cleaner workflow.
 Removing these shortcuts will encourage the end users to use the software to submit tickets while still retaining the ability to use your portal directly when it is most appropriate and this will remove customer confusion as to which link to use.
+We have also added the ability to [auto-add our report to tickets created, regardless of the source, if Assets are linked](https://docs.tier2tickets.com/content/customization/assets/).
+Use us side-by-side with [your portal of choice!](https://docs.tier2tickets.com/content/customization/user-portals/)

 ### Add Tier2Tickets to your RMM tray icon